Introducing Ruth Wall-Olbrych…

 It seemed that I had found my place in life.
 I went from collecting coins in a mason jar to being a Girl Friday at Grace Children’s Hospital between college semesters, to a “Constituent Services Coordinator” serving as a cultural liaison, tour guide and translator for International Child Care.
 I was in my element!
 I eventually launched a small business supporting Haitian artisans (which I continue to do) while raising three young children in Bangkok and Taichung returning to the USA in 1999.

-And now here I am… accepting the position of Interim Executive Director for FIDA USA.
+And now here I am… accepting the position of Country Director, FIDA USA.
 I have had the pleasure of knowing Patrick Bentrott in his past role as FIDA USA Executive Director and participating in his superb Hike for Haiti fundraising event.
 I am grateful for his efforts in laying the groundwork for FIDA USA and look forward to taking it to the next level.

 I am continually humbled by the lessons learned from the proud and resilient people of a nation that is forever at the receiving end of endless political and economic repression, natural disasters and help that seems to keep them forever helpless.
 It is in this spirit that I join my sister in carrying forward the legacy of our parents.
 I look forward to engaging with you and inspiring you with stories of men and women who have been given the opportunity to rise above adversity.